ejduwell/revCorrStim/README.md

 Very briefly, here is how you use each:

-kernelNoise2File_v2.m:
+### kernelNoise2File_v2.m:

-This function generates a specified number of Ethan's 'kernel noise' images in an output directory In short this noise is essentially a weighted combination of sub-images which are each essentially a "patchwork quilt" tiled with various sized "kernel window" samples from random locations of an input base image.
+This function generates a specified number of Ethan's 'kernel noise' images in an output directory.

+In short this noise is essentially a weighted combination of sub-images which are each essentially a "patchwork quilt" tiled with various sized "kernel window" samples from random locations of an input base image.
 These are each also flipped at random orientations (vertical,horizontal, invert, or any combo of these).
 The set of sub-images are combined linearly with specified weights to form the output noise image.

+How to use:
 1) Adjust parameters in the '%% Parameters' section Comment is provided next to each parameter, but we also include a list of the ones you'll likely want to adjust/know below:
    ```